 3 Other Dogs Or Animals Can Make A Bichon Excited

-This is sometimes the case when you are walking your Bichon and they see another dog coming towards them.
-They can become extremely hyperactive and bark.
+You might see this when you are walking your Bichon and they see another dog coming towards you.
+Your dog may become extremely hyperactive and start to bark frantically.

-By ensuring that they interact with other dogs and people, they are less likely to be triggered by seeing a strange dog in the park.
+By ensuring that they interact with other dogs and people from a young age, they are less likely to be triggered by seeing a strange dog in the park.

-As well as this, general obedience training is a helpful tool for preventing this over excitement.
+Also, general obedience training is a helpful tool for preventing this over-excitement.

 How To Stop A Bichon Frise Barking?

-By now, we’ve established just why a Bichon Frise barks.
-So next, let’s take a look at some simple ways to prevent your Bichon barking excessively.
+By now, we’ve established why a Bichon Frise barks.
+So next, let’s take a look at some simple ways to prevent your Bichon from barking excessively.

 1 How To Stop A Bichon Frise Barking At Night?

-Barking at night is extremely common for new puppies who aren’t used to sleeping through the night in a new environment.
+Barking at night is common in new puppies who aren’t used to sleeping through the night in a new environment.

-Stopping your Bichon from barking at night is something that should be done from their first night at home as a puppy.
+Stopping your Bichon from barking at night is something that should be done from their first night in their new home as a puppy:

-- Ensure you have a bedtime routine.
-Make sure your Bichon has been fed and has gone to the bathroom.
-Once you’ve made sure they are ready for bed, bring them to their crate or wherever they are sleeping and then simply head to bed yourself.
+Make sure your Bichon is fed and has gone to the bathroom.
+Once they are ready for bed, bring them to their crate or wherever they are sleeping then simply head to bed yourself.

-- Sounds easy right?
-But the next part is the hardest part but is the source of stopping your Bichon Frise from barking at night.
+Sounds easy right?
+The next part is the hardest part but is the source of stopping your Bichon Frise from barking at night.

 2 How To Stop A Bichon Frise Barking At Other Dogs?